 - Work experience disciplines: Our internship work experience placements change on an annual basis.
 Previous years' disciplines have included public health education, sexual health education, assistive technology, policy and advocacy, physical therapy, psychology, diversity and inclusion, and social work.

-- Internship placement descriptions - This document provides examples of placements that may be offered in 2022.
+- Internship placement descriptions - This document provides examples of placements from 2022 that may be offered in the future.

 To qualify, applicants must -

 - be 16 years of age or older on or before the first day of the internship